opensvc/docs.opensvc.com/source/howto.getting.started.rst

 SSH Keys Setup
 ==============

-Cluster members commnuicate through ssh.
-They must trust each other to do so.
-We will use ssh keys to achieve that.
+Cluster members communicate through ssh.
+Each node must trust its peer through key-based authentication to allow these communications.

 * sles1 will be able to connect to sles2 as root.
 * sles2 will be able to connect to sles1 as root.

 .. note::

-        It is also possible for the agent to login on peer cluster nodes using an unprivileged user.
-In this case, the agent needs sudo priviles to run the following commands as root: ``nodemgr``, ``svcmgr``, ``rsync``.
+        It is also possible for the agent to login on a peer cluster node using an unprivileged user, using the ruser node.conf parameter.
+In this case, the remote user needs sudo priviles to run the following commands as root: ``nodemgr``, ``svcmgr`` and ``rsync``.

 **On sles1**::